 This blog will give you a detailed comparison of the top 5 Snowflake BI & reporting tools, which hopefully will give you some pointers to choosing the most suitable one for your current data stack.

-Top 5 Snowflake BI & Reporting tools
+Top 5 Snowflake Reporting and BI tools

 You can learn how to connect Holistics to Snowflake in their detailed guide here.

 Holistics generously offers a free plan after your 14-day trial expires, which does not charge you based on the number of users, but on the number of query runs.
-That means, if you are a bootstrapped startup with limited budget, Holistics is the right tool for you.
+That means, if you are a bootstrapped startup with a limited budget, Holistics is the right tool for you.
 It will only start charging as your company and its analytics need scales up.

 Holistics starting price of $200/month is impressively affordable when compared to almost all competitors on the market, especially when its features are equally powerful and plentiful.
-Even if your company scales up with more analysts joining the data team, you will not need to worry about cost per additional head count.
+Even if your company scales up with more analysts joining the data team, you will not need to worry about cost per additional headcount.

 - Allow you to query the Snowflake database using customizable SQL queries and get fast results with its cache layer